-Zero-based budgeting and Incremental budgeting are the two most commonly used methods of budgeting that are implemented by most of the companies.
+Zero-based budgeting and Incremental budgeting are the two most commonly used methods of budgeting that most companies implement.
 Both the methods are unique and are different from each other in many ways.
-Before going through the differences, let us understand the meaning of zero-based budgeting and incremental budgeting in brief.
+Before going through the differences, let us briefly understand the meaning and difference between zero-based vs incremental budgeting.

-Zero-based budgeting is a budgeting method where current year’s budget is prepared from the scratch i.e. taking the base as zero.
-The old and the new activities of the business are ranked according to their importance and based on that, resources are allocated to each activity without considering the past budgets or achievements.
+Zero-based budgeting is a budgeting method where the current year’s budget is prepared from scratch, i.e., taking the base as zero.
+The old and the new business activities are ranked according to their importance and based on that.
+Resources are allocated to each activity without considering the past budgets or achievements.

 Base for Budgeting

-Zero-based budgeting is done considering the base as zero i.e. it is done without considering the budget of the previous year.
-For every financial period, a fresh budget is prepared from the scratch and resources allocated to each department are justified according to the expenses of that particular period.
+Zero-based budgeting is done considering the base as zero, i.e., it is done without considering the previous year’s budget.
+For every financial period, a fresh budget is prepared from scratch, and resources allocated to each department are justified according to the expenses of that particular period.
 On the other hand, incremental budgeting is different from zero-based budgeting.
-In case of incremental budgeting, current year’s budget is prepared by making changes in the budget of the previous year.
-In Incremental budgeting, the starting point for preparing budget is prior period’s budget.
-Taking this as base, current period’s budget is prepared.
+In the case of incremental budgeting, the current year’s budget is prepared by making changes in the previous year’s budget.
+In Incremental budgeting, the starting point for preparing a budget is the prior period’s budget.
+Taking this as a base, the current period’s budget is prepared.

 Allocation of Resources

 In zero-based budgeting, the budgets are prepared by allocating maximum resources to those activities which benefit the organization.
-The activities which are revenue generating and critical to the survival of the business, get the top most priority, Incremental budgeting is done without giving any priority to vital activities of the business and last year’s budget is simply adjusted considering the inflation factor.
+The activities that are revenue-generating and critical to the business’s survival get the topmost priority, Incremental budgeting is done without giving any priority to vital activities of the business, and last year’s budget is simply adjusted considering the inflation factor.

-Since zero-based budgeting is prepared from the scratch, any resource to an activity would be allocated only after considering the risk reward ratio and cost benefit analysis.
+Since zero-based budgeting is prepared from scratch, any resource to an activity would be allocated only after considering the risk-reward ratio and cost-benefit analysis.
 This eliminates all sorts of inefficiencies that are present in an activity.
 Thus it avoids any wasteful expense.
-In the case of incremental budgeting, wasteful expenses become the part of the budget.
-The inefficiencies present in the activities are mostly ignored and only the increase in cost forms the part of incremental budget.
+In the case of incremental budgeting, wasteful expenses become part of the budget.
+The inefficiencies present in the activities are mostly ignored, and only the increase in cost forms part of the incremental budget.

-Zero-based budgeting is a time consuming process mainly because the budget is prepared right from the start, which makes it a time consuming task.
-On the other hand, incremental budgeting is less time consuming method because they are prepared by taking previous year’s budget as base and changes are done in the previous year’s budget to meet the needs of current period.
+Zero-based budgeting is a time-consuming process mainly because the budget is prepared right from the start, making it a time-consuming task.
+On the other hand, incremental budgeting is a less time-consuming method because they are prepared by taking the previous year’s budget as a base, and changes are done in the previous year’s budget to meet the needs of the current period.

 Ease of Preparation

-Zero-based budgeting requires justification for allocation of available resources, which can be known only after deep analysis and complex calculations.
-Thus, preparation of zero-based budgets is a complex task.
-Whereas, incremental budgets are easier to prepare as it does not involve any complex calculations and can be prepared by any department of the organization just by introducing the incremental changes.
+Zero-based budgeting requires justification for allocating available resources, which can be known only after deep analysis and complex calculations.
+Thus, the preparation of zero-based budgets is a complicated task.
+In contrast, incremental budgets are easier to prepare as it does not involve any complex calculations and can be prepared by any department of the organization just by introducing the incremental changes.